-For grievances involving non-reappointment, see "Grounds for Grievance of Non-Reappointment" (below).
+- 1. For grievances involving non-reappointment, see "Grounds for Grievance of Non-Reappointment" (below). - 2.
 For those involving denial of tenure or denial of promotion, see "Grievance Procedure for Denial of Tenure or Promotion" (below).
-For grievances involving termination of a tenured faculty member, see "Termination of Tenured Faculty for Cause" (below).
+For grievances involving termination of a tenured faculty member, see "Termination of Tenured Faculty for Cause" (below). - 3.
+Faculty members dissatisfied with decisions affecting their salaries may forward a documented appeal through their dean to the provost.
+Only after following this procedure may faculty members refer the matter to the Faculty Grievance Committee.

 For grievances or procedures other than those stated in the sections above, including material breaches of special contractual obligations of the university, the faculty member shall attempt to resolve the issue at the department level.
 If a solution cannot be obtained at this level, the redress may be pursued through the offices of dean, provost, and president.
 If redress cannot be obtained from any of these officers, the faculty member may appeal to the Faculty Grievance Committee.
 If this committee finds that there are grounds for a grievance, it shall try to resolve the matter through mediation or other appropriate action.
 The committee shall report its recommendations and reasons to the faculty member and to the president.
 The president shall be the final university authority to whom a grievance may be submitted.